Compassion-in-Dying/documentation/white-labelling/7_Making-Content-Changes.md

 ## Making content changes to the compassion in dying site

-All content displayed in the service is contained within the [public folder of the choices_frontend repository](https://github.com/Compassion-in-Dying/choices_frontend/tree/master/public/content).
+All content displayed in the service is contained within the [public folder of the choices_frontend repository](https://github.com/Compassion-in-Dying/choices_frontend/tree/master/public/content) - edits should be made in the [releases / production] branch.

 Each folder in the path above represents a path in the service.
 For example